Our Story

 Our story

-The Association for Community Living (ACL) is an independent advocacy organization founded in Boulder in 1962.
-The ACL is part of a civil and human rights movement established in the 1960s in response to the denial of public education and concern about the routine institutionalization of people with intellectual developmental disabilities (IDD) and their subsequent abuse in institutional settings.
+The Association for Community Living (ACL) is an independent advocacy organization.
+Our grassroots inception by a group of parents with children with intellectual developmental disabilities (IDD) in Boulder in 1962 was part of a civil and human rights movement established in the 1960s in response to the denial of public education and concern about the routine institutionalization of people with intellectual developmental disabilities (IDD) and their subsequent abuse in institutional settings.
 The ACL was instrumental in achieving the right to public education and community-based support services.

 These rights are now protected by law, but it can be very difficult for people with IDD to access complex and fragmented health and long-term care systems, public assistance programs, the legal/justice system, public schools, higher education systems, and employment opportunities.
 People with IDD also continue to find it difficult to be included in community arts, music, recreation, and leisure opportunities.
 The ACL is working to change societal attitudes so that people feel included and welcomed in their communities.